 Barcelona always seems to be sunny, and it is never too cold.
 The hot summers and mild winters mean it is a lovely place to visit at any time of year for a workation.
 Thinking of an off-season trip?
 Our guide to Barcelona in winter will get you started.

-Visiting in April I frequently took the opportunity to take my laptop outside and work in the sunshine.
+Visiting in April, I frequently took the opportunity to bring my laptop outside and work in the sunshine.
 Many spaces around the city cater for this, whether it’s a hotel with a terrace, a coworking space with outdoor work areas, or a café with al fresco dining.

 Flying to Barcelona with Vueling